A Modern Bungalow, West Christchurch

 |Christchurch West – Fendalton / Merivale / Ilam||$638,000||$560,000||$510,000||$500,000||$525,800||$470,000|

 |Christchurch South West – Hallswell / Hillmorton / Hoon Hay||$445,000||$390,000||$372,000||$350,000||$357,500||$329,000|

 |Christchurch South West Inner – Addington / Somerfield / Spreydon||$376,000||$330,000||$310,000||$311,000||$290,000||$265,000|

 |Christchurch North East – Avondale / Avonside / Burwood / Parklands||$383,000||$336,000||$392,000||$338,000||$321,000||$310,000|

 The prices above are medians taken over 12 month periods, sourced by the Real Estate Institute of New Zealand.

-According to Quotable Value, the average sale price in the whole of Christchurch over the three months to May 2012 was $379,501.
-The highest average prices were achieved in the Christchurch Hills suburbs reaching over $500,000.
-The lowest average prices were found in the eastern suburbs achieving an average sale price of just over $300,000.
+Figures from Quotable Value (QV) show that the average property value for the whole of Christchurch over the three months to May 2014 was $459,617.
+The highest average values were achieved in the Christchurch Hills suburbs with valuations reaching over $601,000.
+The lowest average valuations were found in the eastern suburbs reaching just over $396,000.

 Return to the NZ House Prices page.